NowAssistant/test2-cloud-function/README.md

 In the project root, `index.js` is where the cloud function entrypoint is exported, under the named export `function`.
 Then `app.js` is the local Koa server that can be used to test activities prior to deployment.

 The activity scripts themselves should all be placed in the `/activities` folder - every javascript file within this folder will be made accessible from the cloud function, so it should only contain functions that you desire to export as entrypoints.
-Any helper scripts that these functions need to use should instead be stored in another directory or directories in the project root, or at the project root level itself.
+Any helper scripts that these functions need to use should instead be stored in the `/common` subdirectory.

 The `function.json` is for Azure functions and defines the way the deployed function should behave, it must remain in place and should probably not be modified unless explicitly required.

 ## Implement

 To finish creating our mirror of this repository, we now need to implement the functionality of the _hello_ and _now_ activities.
 Open `hello.js` and `now.js` and replace the contents of the `try` block with the following...

+>For this example we will just implement the behaviour directly, rather than using helper functions like the `/common/utils.js` scripts used in this repo for demonstration.

 In `now.js`:
 ```js